For the purposes of this section, the definitions in this subdivision apply.

 (a) "Basic revenue" has the meaning given it in section 126C.10, subdivision 2.
 For the purposes of computing basic revenue pursuant to this section, each child with a disability shall be counted as prescribed in section 126C.05, subdivision 1.

-(b) "Essential personnel" means teachers, cultural liaisons, related services, and support services staff providing services to students.
-Essential personnel may also include special education paraprofessionals or clericals providing support to teachers and students by preparing paperwork and making arrangements related to special education compliance requirements, including parent meetings and individualized education programs.
-Essential personnel does not include administrators and supervisors.
+(b) "Essential personnel" means teachers, cultural liaisons, related services, and support services staff providing direct services to students.
+Essential personnel may also include special education paraprofessionals or clericals providing support to teachers and students by preparing paperwork and making arrangements related to special education compliance requirements, including parent meetings and individual education plans.

 (c) "Average daily membership" has the meaning given it in section 126C.05.